What are the limits of interaction between boys and girls?

 Boundaries are a protection mechanism.
 When you put a boundary around your property it is to signal clearly to others that it belongs to you.
-It is not available to anyone to enter.
+They are no entry sign, rather than an open invitation for anyone to enter.

 If you have no boundaries then anyone can trespass through your land, or park in your driveway.
 Unless you make it clear that it is your dedicated spot, anyone would assume they are free to park there.

 Once you put a sign up, people know that parking on your property is not allowed.
 If there are no signs, then they are not in the wrong for parking there.
-This is why we get upset if receive a parking ticket when there was no sign telling us that it was prohibited.
+This is why we get upset if we receive a parking ticket when there was no indication that parking there was prohibited.

 In reality, Allah Almighty as our Maker, knows exactly what our weaknesses are.
 He has put the boundaries down for us.
 He is warning us, that if we do not follow His guidelines we will be vulnerable.

 It is madness to take off your body armour and wait for the arrows.
 You’ll get wounded, and you might get killed.
 The chances of being saved are minute.
 This is why Allah Almighty created boundaries out of His mercy.